lukaslid/rust-simple-api/README.md

 * Firstly generate a `secret.key` which will be used for JWT enocding/decoding. `head -c16 /dev/urandom > src/secret.key`
 * Build docker image locally `docker build -t users-api .`
 * Edit environmental files in `docker-compose.yml` if needed.
 * Run `docker-compose up` to start the application.
 However, right now DB must be created before API service starts.
 Create database in pgAdmin, postgres cli or using diesel cli `diesel setup`.
+To run this command `DATABASE_URL` must be stored in `.env`.
+Run `cp .env.example .env` to use the default parameters before running `diesel setup`.

 ### Routes